ankurk91/google-chat-electron/README.md

 sudo snap connect google-chat-electron:removable-media :removable-media
 ```

-* Alternatively you can download the latest `.deb` installer from
+* Alternatively you can download the latest debian installer from
   the [releases](https://github.com/ankurk91/google-chat-electron/releases/latest) section.
 * Install the debian package with this command: (correct the path)

 ```bash
 sudo apt install ~/path/to/google-chat-electron-xxx-amd64.deb
 ```

+* :warning: Debian package does not have automatic background updates

 ### Uninstall